thesofproject/linux/Documentation/driver-api/soundwire/stream.rst

 Stream State Operations
 -----------------------

-Below section explains the operations done by the Bus on Master(s) and Slave(s) as part of stream state transitions.
+Below section explains the operations done by the Bus on Manager(s) and Slave(s) as part of stream state transitions.

 SDW_STREAM_ALLOCATED